risc0/zeth/README.md

 # zeth

+NOTICE: Zeth has recently been revised to utilize [reth](https://github.com/paradigmxyz/reth) instead of just [revm](https://github.com/bluealloy/revm).
+Some features that may be mentioned in the rest of the readme, are still being re-added:
+* Support for Optimism blocks.
+* Release builds

-Zeth is an open-source ZK block prover for Ethereum and Optimism built on the RISC Zero zkVM.
+Zeth is an open-source ZK execution-layer block prover for Ethereum and Optimism built on the RISC Zero zkVM.

 Zeth makes it possible to *prove* that a given block is valid (i.e., is the result of applying the given list of transactions to the parent block)